Mario Maraschi

-Mario Maraschi (28 August 1939 – 3 December 2020) was an Italian professional footballer and manager who played as a striker.
+Mario Maraschi (28 August 1939 – 3 December 2020) was an Italian professional football player and manager who played as a striker.

 In 2018, he was inducted into ACF Fiorentina Hall of Fame.

 Career

 In his youth, Maraschi played for Fanfulla, with which he also debuted in the 1956–57 IV Serie season.

 After two seasons at Pro Vercelli, he was bought by Milan, where he made his debut in Serie A.

 After brief spells at Lazio, Bologna, and Lanerossi Vicenza, he moved to Fiorentina in 1967.
 Here, he contributed to winning the 1968–69 Serie A, scoring 14 goals.

 In 1969, he debuted in a European competition, playing in the 1969–70 European Cup against Östers IF and scoring the winning goal.